nnchowd2/Homework3/README.md

 main-5 (11.18) is a simple program that takes integers as input and returns a sorted and filtered output.
 Negative integers are filtered out of the list, so the list only displays non-negative values.
 The program uses a for loop and sorted() function to output the result.

-main-6 (11.22) is also another very simple program that returns the frequency of words in a string.
+main-6 (11.22) is also another very simple program that returns the frequency of words in a list.
 The program counts the number of times each word appears in the list input and outputs that result.
 We implement for loop and count method to calculate the frequency.

 main-7 (11.27) is a program with the implementation of dictionaries that stores roster and rating information for a soccer team.
 It takes 5 pairs of inputs for the players' jersey numbers and their ratings and stores them in a dictionary.
 The dictionary's elements are then displayed in ascending order.
 The program also develops a bunch of menu options to add new players, remove players, change player ratings, display players above a certain rating, etc. All the outputs are displayed in a sorted ascending order.
 The menu is built with a while loop and nested if statements, similar to that of main-4.